Tejesh2005/Finalproject_FFSD/task_assignment.md

 - Seller and buyer dashboards with real-time updates.
 - Admin analytics and reporting.
 - Secure authentication and session management.
-- Full-stack implementation using EJS, CSS, JavaScript, Node.js, Express, and SQLite.
+- Full-stack implementation using EJS, CSS, JavaScript, Node.js, Express, and MongoDb.

 ---
-*Update team member names and specific contributions as needed.*